tvtroid/tvtroid.github.io/cassandra/_posts/2021-12-25-introduction-to-cassandra.md

 ## What is Cassandra?

-Cassandra is a distributed database management system designed for handling a high volumn of structured data across commodity servers.
+Cassandra is a free and open-source, distributed, wide-column store, NoSQL database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure. (_Wikipedia_)

-Cassandra handles the huge amount of data with its distributed architechture.
-Data is placed on different machines with more than oe replication factor that provides high availability and no single point of failure.
+* ** What is wide-column store database?**

+* ** What is NoSQL database?**

 <div style="text-align:center">
   <img src="https://user-images.githubusercontent.com/26586150/147382065-54ead0db-039b-4df5-9976-bcca579ea9c8.png" />